TechRetreat/learnathon/mobile/ios/Scavenger.md

   2. Hit the run button (play button in the top left), or you can hit "Command + R"
 - If the app doesn't run, try and get a mentor to help you

-## Git moving
-- Q: What is git?
-- A: Good question!
-Git is a peice of software that does [version control](#).
-Which is just a way of easily maintaining backups of your work!

 ## Hello, world!
 - Now that we're all set up.
 Let's get started.
 1. App startup